 Applying heat to infected areas or sore muscles will help to reduce pain and increase blood flow.
-The heat will also help to drain boils, styes and infected cuts.
+The heat will also help to drain boils, styes, and infected cuts.
 Simply use a hot, damp washcloth placed over the infection or sore muscle.
-Heating pads are an alternative option that work well for sore muscles.
+Heating pads are an alternative option that works well for sore muscles.
 For larger areas, such as a sore back or hips, soaking in a hot bath can provide a measure of immediate pain relief.

 In a true survival scenario, medical supplies will likely be sparse or unavailable.
 In this case, preventing issues before they arise will be essential to staying alive and healthy.
-Even something as simple as basic hygiene will become vital to long term survival.
+Even something as simple as basic hygiene will become vital to long-term survival.